 Under College of Law rules, students may take work in other law schools and in other graduate programs to satisfy degree requirements of the College of Law.
 The purpose of this College policy is to enable you to enrich your legal studies in specially tailored ways.
 Generally speaking, you may take a maximum of eight semester credit hours outside the law school.

 When pursuing studies outside of the College of Law, there are a few things to keep in mind:

 - During a registration period and prior to the start of the course you wish to take, you must request permission by filling out the form below and submitting it to the Registrar.
-The Associate Dean for Curriculum and Student Affairs will review these forms and determine if credits will be eligible for transfer to the College of Law in satisfaction of our degree requirements.
+The Assistant Dean for Academic and Student Affairs and Diversity, Staci Rucker, will review these forms and determine if credits will be eligible for transfer to the College of Law in satisfaction of our degree requirements.

 - Courses taught online at other law schools or graduate programs are not eligible for credit at the College of Law.

 - You may take a maximum of eight semester credit hours outside the law school.
 Don’t forget, you may only take a total of 18 hours per semester including any courses taken outside the law school.